 Sure our sonographer will do their best to be able to sex your baby, if they cant on your first visit we will bring you back free of charge for another try.

-Then this is fine too.
+Then this is fine.
 Just make sure you let our sonographer know and she will try and stay away from this area

 No, although we would suggest a 30 minute appointment to ensure you get plenty of time to see all of your babies, you are more than welcome to come to one of our standard appointments if you have twins and you will not be charged any extra.
 This simply allows less time to see each of your twins.

-YES!
-Our sonographers want to make sure you see your baby and don't carry out any full abnormality checks during your scan.
+YES, absolutely!
+Our sonographers want to make sure you see your baby and don't carry out a full abnormality check during your scan.
 Our sonographers will perform a wellbeing check during your scan, but this does not go into the level of detail required during an abnormality scan, which by itself could take up the entire time that you appointment is planned for, and would leave no time for you to bond with your baby or see them in 3D/4D.
-As a result, the wellbeing check doesn't cover all the things that your midwife need to see and know so its best to still keep up with all of your NHS scans and appointments.
+As a result, the wellbeing check doesn't cover all the things that your midwife needs to see and know so its best to still keep up with all of your NHS scans and appointments.